nodeshift-archived/kube-probe/README.md

 * options - optional
 * options.readinessURL - string - url where the readiness probe is located
-* options.livenessURLURL - string - url where the livenessURL probe is located
+* options.livenessURL - string - url where the livenessURL probe is located
 * options.readinessCallback - function - function to call when the readiness probe is triggered
 * options.livenessCallback - function - function to call when the liveness probe is triggered
+* options.bypassProtection - boolean - kube-probe will bypass protection (defaults to false)
 * options.protectionConfig - object - options passed direction to `overload-protection`

+#### Environment Variables

+* KUBE_PROBE_BYPASS_PROTECTION - boolean - kube-probe will bypass protection